CrocoFactory/sensei/docs/learn/http_requests.md

     - Deleting a product from an online store.
     - Removing a user’s account from the system.

-- **How it works**: DELETE is idempotent.
-The server deletes the specified resource, and after the operation, the resource is no longer available.
+- **How it works**: The server deletes the specified resource, and after the operation, the resource is no longer available.

 ```http
 DELETE /users/123